StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 • Challenge yourself to improve across the board - Don't just analyze the net return of each strategy iteration.
 Look also at mistake %, time committed overall, trade frequency, and your overall emotions to assess true success.
 For example, day trading requires far more trades, time, and stress than buying and holding long.

 In his book Trade Your Way to Financial Freedom, Van Tharp advocates finding the right strategy for you.
 The more you test different strategies and learn about yourself, the more successful you will be over time.
-For me, day trading just isn't the right fit.
+I learned that, for me, day trading just isn't the right fit.

 Are trading journals free?